 Nekeisha Christopher is a cradle catholic grew up and is living in the Caribbean islands of Trinidad and Tobago.
 She is single and prayfully discerning the vocation of marriage.

 Nic Davidson and his wife joined the Church in ’08 after growing up in the Assemblies of God.
-He was a youth minister in Duluth, MN, spent 3 years working as a missionary on the Caribbean island of Dominica while his wife attended Med School.
-He also wrote a 3-year youth ministry curriculum for the Diocese of Duluth, MN.
+He was a youth minister in Duluth, MN, spent 3 years working as a missionary on the Caribbean island of Dominica while his wife attended Med School, and just finished writing a 3-year youth ministry curriculum for the Diocese of Duluth, MN.
 While on-island, he and his wife adopted three wonderful siblings.
 He has returned to the States and blogs at Death Before Death and keeps you updated on his family at The Dynamic Davidson Duo.

 Olivia knows that Jesus can do anything.
 She was born and bred in Kentucky, where sweet tea and bourbon flow like milk and honey.
 She quickly returned there after graduating with Theology and Catechetics degrees from Franciscan University of Steubenville.
 Olivia is married to her high school best friend turned college sweetheart and they recently welcomed their first son.
 She spends her time teaching 7th graders about Christ and His Church, exploring the crunchy side of life, organizing anything she can get her hands on, and dancing in the moonlight.
 You can come along for the adventure at www.totheheights.com.